Superconductors can transform the energy sectors globally Image: NASA

 Such exotic behaviour is far from a mere construct.
 Superconducting magnets, where superconducting current flows without loss through a solenoid to create a magnetic field, are ubiquitous in everyday life, forming the scanning enclosure in MRI machines, and the enormous 27km-long particle accelerator ring at the Large Hadron Collider near Geneva.
 Lengths of superconducting electricity transmission cables are already used in electricity grids around the world, such as in Essen, Germany.

-High voltage, high efficiency
+Superconductors have high voltage, high efficiency

 In a world of possibilities, superconductors will be a ubiquitous element of alternative energy transmission.
 Our present alternating-current (AC) transmission cables lose too much energy and are too unstable to carry electricity over distances approaching several hundreds of metres, from offshore and deserts where alternative energy is created, to urban areas where it is most used; this is where high-voltage direct current (DC) and lossless superconducting electrical transmission cables can have the biggest impact.